jessenaiman/Community-Code/slides/hello-world.md

-## Step 5: Hello World..now with Cargo
+## Hello World..now with Cargo

 1. Move back to the examples directory in your terminal

-2. Verify you are in the right folder at any point by listing the files with:

-        $ ls

-3. Build
+2. Build

         $ cargo new cargo-hello-world

-4. Move into the directory
+3. Move into the directory

         $ cd cargo-hello-world

-5. Examine the file src/main.rs, it already has this code:
+4. Examine the file src/main.rs, it already has this code:

                 fn main() {
                         println!("Hello, world!");
                 }

-6. Run
+5. Run

                 cargo run

+## Hello World in javascript

+1. Move back to the examples directory in your terminal
+2. Create a new folder:

+        $ mkdir node-hello-world

+3. Create a file called index.js in the node-hello-world directory
+4. Enter this code into the index.js file:

+        console.log("Hello World");

+5. In the terminal (from the node-hello-world directory) enter:

+        node index.js

+6. Hello World should output in the next line

-# Mission Complete
+ ## Mission Complete

 Head over to space bar during the week: